 If you love good hearty food, then you’ve probably noticed that Caribbean and Cuban restaurants are starting to take over the Liverpool food scene.

-The vibrant variety and versatility that these exotic cuisines have to offer make it one of the most exciting food crazes to date.
+The vibrant variety and versatility that these exotic cuisines have to offer make them some of the most exciting food crazes to date.

 Featuring trendy pop ups, colourful cantinas, converted churches and a Smithdown Road institution, it’s safe to say Liverpool has got a fabulous choice of Caribbean and Cuban restaurants.

-Here at Signatures Liverpool, we’re passionate about food and as summer approaches we’ve put together a list of the best places to experience this exotic culture and what dishes to sink your teeth into!
+Here at Signatures Liverpool, we’re passionate about food and as summer is in full force, we’ve put together a list of the best places to experience this exotic culture and what dishes to sink your teeth into!

 Revolution de Cuba